-Today, the El Presidio de Santa Barbara State Historic Park preserves four of the old Spanish military outposts that are still on the grounds of El Presidio.
+Today, the El Presidio de Santa Barbara State Historical Park preserves four of the old Spanish military outposts that are still on the grounds of El Presidio.

 The Presidio de Santa Barbara was designed as a quadrangle, with an outer wall built for defense with two cannon bastions protecting the military headquarters.
 The center of the quadrangle is the Plaza de Armas, with the most prominent building being the Chapel and bell tower.
 This chapel was Santa Barbara’s first church.

 The Presidio is a historical site with exhibits and programs designed for the entire family.
-Visiting the Presidio is easily one of the best free things to do in Santa Barbara, California.
+Visiting the Presidio is easily one of the best free things in Santa Barbara, California.